Glamour and glitz prevail on London catwalks

 Designer Julien Macdonald said he was taking his clients on a journey from the yachts of Saint Tropez and Monte Carlo to China and Japan, with a collection filled with Asian print designs and embellished evening and cocktail dresses.

-With their hair tightly gelled back, models wore white tuxedo jackets, metallic belts and waistcoat dresses, accessorised with Porsche-designed sunglasses and military caps.
+With their hair tightly gelled back, models wore white tuxedo jackets, metallic belts and waistcoat dresses, accessorized with Porsche-designed sunglasses and military caps.

 "The collection is exclusive, it's very expensive.
 Only the richest people in the world can afford to buy it," he said.